scikit-beam/scikit-beam/doc/development/workflow/git_edit_workflow_examples.rst

 `Issue 1761`_ affects arrays of coordinates, so it seems sensible to put the new test in ``test_arrays.py``.
-As with all of the steps, if you are not sure, ask on the `astropy-dev mailing list`_.
+As with all of the steps, if you are not sure, ask on the `scikit-beam-dev mailing list`_.

 The goal at this point may be a little counter-intuitive: write a test that we know will fail with the current code.
-This test allows Astropy to check, in an automated way, whether our fix actually works and to make sure future changes to code do not break our fix.
+This test allows Scikit-beam to check, in an automated way, whether our fix actually works and to make sure future changes to code do not break our fix.